CDR Jack Feldhaus, USN

 Although search and rescue efforts in Vietnam were the best history had seen, only one out of six Americans shot down in the Iron Triangle region who were alive on the ground were rescued.
 The area was heavily populated, and villagers were eager to seize "air pirates" who came their way.
 It was also common for entire aircraft to be carried away, piece by piece, in an amazingly short period of time to reappear as parts of huts, souvenirs, or melted into a variety of objects.

-Two A-1H pilots from VA-152, Eric Shade and Jesse Taylor, Jr., went in to reconnoiter Bowling's position to see if there was a chance he could be extracted by helicopter.
+Two A-1H pilots from VA-152, Eric Schade and Jesse Taylor, Jr., went in to reconnoiter Bowling's position to see if there was a chance he could be extracted by helicopter.

 Rescue efforts continued until it became clear that neither downed pilot could be recovered.
 At the time formal SAR efforts were terminated, Roy "Hap" Bowling was listed Missing in Action.
 He was maintained in that status until the war ended.
 Jesse Taylor, was listed Killed in Action/Body Not Recovered.